wanlaiwang/electron-org-cn-doc/electron/api/web-contents.md

 #### Event: 'paint'

-Returns:
+返回:

 * `event` Event
 * `dirtyRect` [Rectangle](structures/rectangle.md)
 * `image` [NativeImage](native-image.md) - The image data of the whole frame.

 Emitted when a new frame is generated.
 Only the dirty area is passed in the buffer.

 ```javascript
 const {BrowserWindow} = require('electron')